sagemath/trac_to_gh/Issue 9358.md

 # Issue 9358: zn_poly passes all tests on on Solaris 10 64-bit SPARC, but fails to install

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9358

 Original creator: drkirkby